 Since then I've become a busy and prolific b2b journalist whose specialty beats have included private equity/venture capital, cannabis, marketing/advertising, media, small business and theater.
-Currently, I'm a reporter/blogger for Buyouts Insider's PE HuB (now owned by PEI Media), a blog/newswire that covers private equity and venture capital.
-I also contribute articles to PE HuB's sister publication Venture Capital Journal and content to Buyouts.
+Currently, I'm a reporter for PEI Group's PE Hub, a site that covers private equity.
+I also contribute articles, cover stories and content for PE HuB's sister publication Buyouts and Venture Capital Journal.

-In addition to the aforementioned titles, my articles have appeared in a wide number of publications that include Wall Street Journal, Crain's New York Business, Playbill, Mediapost, Live Design, DMNews, Backstage, Theatermania, Jerusalem Report, the Forward, Pilates Style, Natural Living Today, Dance Spirit, Dance Teacher and Pointe.
-And while I was in journalism school, I worked for over a year as a special projects writer in Newsweek's communication department.
+In addition to the aforementioned titles, my articles have appeared in a wide number of publications that include Wall Street Journal, Crain's New York Business, Playbill, Mediapost, Live Design, DMNews, Backstage, Theatermania, Jerusalem Report, the Forward, Pilates Style, Natural Living Today, Dance Magazine, Dance Spirit, Dance Teacher and Pointe.
+And while I was in journalism school, I worked for over a year as a special projects writer in Newsweek's communications department.

 I've also been a member of the Drama Desk, the League of Professional Theatre Women, the American Theater Critics Association, Actors Equity and AFTRA.

 Copyright © Iris Dorbian.
 All rights reserved.